IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/compute/virtual-machine/README.md

 # Virtual Machines `[Microsoft.Compute/virtualMachines]`

-This module deploys a Virtual Machine with one or multiple NICs and optionally one or multiple public IPs.
+This module deploys a Virtual Machine with uno or multiple NICs and optionally uno or multiple public IPs.

 ## Navigation